lelon32/GudjaWebCrawler/README.md

 ## Getting Started
-This program was developed using Angular on the front end, Node on the back end and Python for crawling the web.
-This application has been optimisedd for use on the Google Cloud Platform.
-Alternatively, anny application that can read from a data.json file can simply use the Python code to crawl the web.
+This program was developed using Angular on the front end, Node.js on the back end and Python for crawling the web.
+This application has been optimized for use on the Google Cloud Platform.
+Alternatively, any application that can read from a data.json file can simply use the Python code to crawl the web.

 ### Requirements
 - [Angular.js](https://angular.io/)